‘Bale doesn’t seem to care at Real Madrid’ – Zidane has ‘ruled out’ Welshman, says Valdano | Goal.com

 ‘Bale doesn’t seem to care at Real Madrid’ – Zidane has ‘ruled out’ Welshman, says Valdano

-Gareth Bale “does not seem to care” that he is out of favour at Real Madrid, claims Jorgen Valdano, with Zinedine Zidane considered to have “ruled out” the Welshman for the foreseeable future.
+Gareth Bale “does not seem to care” that he is out of favour at Real Madrid, claims Jorge Valdano, with Zinedine Zidane considered to have “ruled out” the Welshman for the foreseeable future.

 This is not the first time that Bale has slipped down the pecking order under an iconic French coach.